StudyFrenchSpanish

 In the 16th century, Spanish colonization carried the language to Mexico, Central, Western, and Southern South America, where it is spoken today.

-Spanish, like Italian, Portuguese, Romanian, and French, is a romance language that originates from common Latin known as Vulgar.
+Spanish, like Italian, Portuguese, Romanian, and French, is a romance language from Latin known as Vulgar.

 It evolved out of the Iberian Peninsula, the southwest area of Europe, including Portugal and present-day Spain.